Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/phpstorm-sftp-setup.md

 -   `Build, Execution, Deployment` -> `Deployment`
 -   Click the <kbd>+</kbd> icon to add a server.
     -   Select SFTP
-    -   good idea to name it the same as your domain `your_domain.edinburgh.domains`
+    -   It is a good idea to name it the same as your domain `your_domain.edinburgh.domains`

 ![Set SFTP Server Gif](gif/2-sftp-setup-add-webserver.gif)